-It is recommended you acquaint yourself with your state’s requirements and specificities to ensure that your Lease/Rental Agreement is comprehensive and protects your financial and legal rights fully.
+It’s recommended you acquaint yourself with Ohio’s requirements and specificities to ensure that your Lease/Rental Agreement is comprehensive and protects your financial and legal rights fully.

 Ohio imposes additional and distinct requirements for landlords and tenants when executing a Lease/Rental Agreement.
-For example, Ohio Statute provides for the following:
+For example, Ohio Statutes provide for the following:

 - There is no limit as to the amount a landlord may collect as a security deposit from the tenant (No statute).

 - Any security deposit greater than fifty dollars ($50) must accrue interest on the difference at the rate of five percent (5%) per year and be paid annually to the tenant if the tenant lives at the leased property for more than six (6) months. (§§ 5321.16(A))